Microsoft Bing: History

+Background (1998–2009)

 MSN Search

-Microsoft originally launched MSN Search in the third quarter of 1998, using search results from Inktomi.
+Microsoft launched MSN Search in the third quarter of 1998, using search results from Inktomi.
 It consisted of a search engine, index, and web crawler.
 In early 1999, MSN Search launched a version which displayed listings from Looksmart blended with results from Inktomi except for a short time in 1999 when results from AltaVista were used instead.
 Microsoft decided to make a large investment in web search by building its own web crawler for MSN Search, the index of which was updated weekly and sometimes daily.
 The upgrade started as a beta program in November 2004, and came out of beta in February 2005.
 This occurred a year after rival Yahoo!
-Search rolled out its own crawler too.
+Search rolled out its own crawler.
 Image search was powered by a third party, Picsearch.
 The service also started providing its search results to other search engine portals in an effort to better compete in the market.